ManshiGupta1/movie_recommendation_system/README.md

 # movie_recommendation_system
-A collection of practical machine learning projects using supervised and unsupervised algorithms.
-Includes data preprocessing, model training, evaluation, and visualization.
-Great for learning, practicing ML skills, and building a portfolio.
-Contributions welcome!
+A content-based movie recommendation system using Python.
+Recommends movies based on user input and similarity metrics like cosine similarity.
+Includes data preprocessing, feature extraction, and interactive predictions.
+Easy to use and extend.